-2. How does the Core fit into a student’s course?
+- How does the Core fit into a student’s course?

-Information on how the Core Curriculum fits into individual programs is available in Course Enrolment Guides.
+Information on how and when the Core Curriculum fits into individual programs is available in Course Enrolment Guides.
 The Core Curriculum is not configured in the same way for all courses (for example, some courses have the Core Curriculum Community Engagement unit embedded across several units, whereas others undertake it as a distinct unit).
-Students are advised to consult their Course Enrolment Guide for specific details about how the Core fits into their degree, but if they get out of sequence or have an issue (such as managing a placement) they should contact the Course Coordinator.
+Students are advised to consult their Course Enrolment Guide for specific details about how the Core fits into their degree, but if they get out of sequence or have an issue (such as managing a placement) they should contact their Course Coordinator.

-4. How many hours are required to complete the Core units?
+- How many hours are required to complete the Core units?

-As for all 10cp units at ACU, each Core Curriculum involves an average of 150 hours of focused learning.
 The two University Core Curriculum units (UNCC100 and UNCC300) normally require students to attend 10 hours of face-to-face classes.
 In addition, they work on an extensive suite of online resources and activities, designed to support their discussion and work in tutorials and completion of the assessment tasks.

-5. Does the Core Curriculum extend the length of a course?
+- Does the Core Curriculum extend the length of a course?

 No. For most courses, three of the units contributing to meeting Core Curriculum requirements have come from existing components of the degree.
 Courses have been revised to fit in the two University Core units (UNCC100 and UNCC300).

-7. Can students get credit for previous study to cover the Core units?
+- Can students get credit for previous study to cover the Core units?

-8. How do students find out more about studying the Core overseas?
+- How do students find out more about studying the Core overseas?